akashadhikari/100-days-of-django-archived/logs.md

 - Depplyed [Nepal Rescue](https://nepalrescue.herokuapp.com/) app to heroku.

 **Thoughts** : What an interesting day!
 Now, I can play with the shape files within a web application.
 It will be fun to try out some stuff.
 Also, rescue nepal app was deployed for a test.
 Many modifications are yet to come.

+## Day 38: August 18, 2018

+**Today's Progress** :
+- Map layers info and map instance info could be displayed through a pop-up.

+**Thoughts** : Using some Ajax to display the info of the shape file attributes that is saved to the model.
+Django's GIS framework is smooth and effective by every means.